-H. Medical Review Officer (MRO) Responsibilities

-The MRO will review all results of urine drug testing.
-Any urine specimen testing positive for illicit drugs, banned substances, or adulteration will be handled in the following manner:

-- The MRO determines if any discrepancies have occurred in the Chain of Custody. - Depending on the substances found in the urine, if necessary the parent/guardian/custodian will be contacted to determine if the student is on any prescribed medication from a physician. - The MRO will then determine if any of the prescribed medications resulted in the positive drug screen. - For example, a drug screen positive for codeine may be ruled negative by the MRO when he receives a letter from the treating physician that the student has been prescribed Tylenol© with codeine as a pain medication following tooth extraction. - Or, if the student has a positive drug screen for codeine and has no documented physician order for the medication (maybe a parent gave the student one of their pills), this would likely be ruled a positive drug test by the MRO. - Drug screens positive for illicit drugs (marijuana, heroin, cocaine or alcohol, etc.) would automatically be considered positive by the MRO. - The MRO may use quantitative results to determine if positive results on repeat

-- tests indicate recent use of illicit or banned substances or the natural decline of levels of the illicit or banned substance from the body.
-If the MRO feels the quantitative levels determined to be above the established cutoffs do not reflect current use but natural decay, then a negative results may be reported. - Finally, the MRO, based on the information given, will certify the drug test results as positive or negative.
+- The sealed specimen is placed into the plastic enclosure bag and sealed. - H. Medical Review Officer (MRO) Responsibilities The MRO will review all results of drug testing.
+Any specimen testing positive for illicit drugs, banned substances, or adulteration will be handled in the following manner: - The MRO determines if any discrepancies have occurred in the Chain of Custody. - Depending on the substances found, if necessary, the parent/guardian/custodian will be contacted to determine if the student is on any prescribed medication from a physician. - The MRO will then determine if any of the prescribed medications resulted in the positive drug screen. - For example, a drug screen positive for codeine may be ruled negative by the MRO when he receives a letter from the treating physician that the student has been prescribed Tylenol© with codeine as a pain medication following tooth extraction. - Or, if the student has a positive drug screen for codeine and has no documented physician order for the medication (maybe a parent gave the student one of their pills), this would likely be ruled a positive drug test by the MRO. - Drug screens positive for illicit drugs (marijuana, heroin, cocaine or alcohol, etc.) would automatically be considered positive by the MRO. - The MRO may use quantitative results to determine if positive results on repeat - Tests indicate recent use of illicit or banned substances or the natural decline of levels of the illicit or banned substance from the body.
+If the MRO feels the quantitative levels determined to be above the established cutoffs do not reflect current use but natural decay, then a negative result may be reported. - Finally, the MRO, based on the information given, will certify the drug test results as positive or negative.
 Positives will be reported to the Building Principal by phone.